zyangSir/BTJsonModel/README.md

 ## Lite Exchanger between OC data model And Json

 #### What problem it solved
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;When functions need to comunicate with server, you need to write some data model classes to **pack** or **unpack** Json data accroding to the specific server api.
+&emsp;&emsp;&emsp;When functions need to comunicate with server, you need to write some data model classes to **pack** or **unpack** Json data accroding to the specific server api.
 And when there were lots of these server api、json format，you need to spend a huge number of time to do such things.
 But now with BTJsonModel, all you need to do are 2 steps:

        1.subclass BTJsonModel
        2.implement the mapping table between property name and data key name in Json